Special Educational Provision

 If there is evidence, over time, that the provision made in your child’s early education setting is not supporting your child to make expected progress, advice can be sought from the Early Years District SEND Team.
 Your consent will always be sought before this happens and setting staff will seek to include you in conversations.

 Early years services and teams are organised into 10 local districts.
-Professionals in the EY District SEND teams are the same as those in the Locality Teams for schools and you can read about them here
+Professionals in the EY District SEND teams are the same as those in the Locality Teams for schools.
+There is more information on Locality working here.

 There may be a need for additional resourcing in order to meet the needs of some early year’s children.
 Professionals in the SEND District Teams will offer support and advice around this.